noynaert/csc346handouts/01_DataExchange/01_220_Serialization.md

 ## Deserialize

-To "deserialize" means to convert a JSON or other searial sequence into a POJO or Java Bean
+To "deserialize" means to convert a JSON or other serial sequence into a POJO or Java Bean

 This is also called "parsing."